If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 What are the primary benefits of AI for businesses?

-- employees are freed to focus on higher value (46%)
+- employees freed to focus on higher-value tasks

 - streamlined workflows